A Simple Guide to Contingent Offer of Employment

 The candidate must be aware of the perks of becoming your employee.
 Benefits get them more interested in joining your company and motivate them to work harder after becoming a part of your team.

-Some usual benefits covered by employers are:
+Some common benefits covered by employers include:

 • Annual incentives and bonuses